flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 1. linear programming and LP duality;
 2. the principles of the simplex method, especially why a basis change is needed and how pivoting is performed;
-3. reduced costs, dual variables, and the relationship between them, particularly how the reduced costs of the primal problem are related to a basic solution of the dual problem;
+3. reduced costs, dual variables, and the relationship between them, particularly how a simplex basis induces dual variables and how these dual variables determine reduced costs;
 4. the matrix form of the simplex method and the matrix form of reduced costs.

 A useful prerequisite is: